 On the Clarius Cloud, patient information and images are stored in separated logical servers.
 Patient information are stored encrypted in the database server.
 Images are de-identified before being stored.
 The image files do not store any patient information within their records.

-Clarius does not store ePHI outside of the Cloud,
+Clarius does not store ePHI outside of the Cloud.

 Clarius uses Amazon AWS standard encryption method for storing both Patient Information and Images.
 In both cases, Amazon uses AES256 for encryption, which is FIPS compliant.